 The Big Instrument is the main instrument used in the CC Jarrold group.
 Several different experiments can be performed on this instrument including photoelectron spectroscopy, reactivity of anions, and resonant two-photon detachment.
-All of these experiments begin by generating metal suboxide ions in the source region (represented by purple in the figure to the right).
+All of these experiments begin by generating metal suboxide ions in the source region.
 The most common experiment performed on this instrument is photoelectron spectroscopy, so the apparatus is described with respect to this experiment.
+Note that the schematic of the apparatus includes a VMI region that the group hopes to install when funding becomes available.

 A distribution of pure or binary metal oxide anions are generated using a pulsed molecular beam valve/ablation laser ion source, a simplified diagram of this source is shown to the right.
 Helium carrier gas is introduced using a pulsed (30 Hz) valve (beam valve 1) and approximately 8 mJ/pulse of the second harmonic (532 nm) of a Nd:YAG, is focused onto a rotating rod (not shown) or pressed metal powder source.
 The pellet source is made by pressing the metal powder at high (2-3 tons) pressure into a solid pellet.
 By using this method, we are easily able to make samples with mixtures of more than one metal (i.e. Mo-V, Mo-Nb, Mo-Al).